Armour-piercing ammunition: APDS

 The armour-piercing concept calls for more penetration capability than the target's armour thickness.
 The penetrator is a pointed mass of high-density material that is designed to retain its shape and carry the maximum possible amount of energy as deeply as possible into the target.
-Generally, the penetration capability of an armour-piercing round increases with the projectile's kinetic energy and also with concentration of that energy in a small area.
+Generally, the penetration capability of an armour-piercing round increases with the projectile's kinetic energy, and with concentration of that energy in a small area.
 Thus, an efficient means of achieving increased penetrating power is increased velocity for the projectile.
 However, projectile impact against armour at higher velocity causes greater levels of shock.
 Materials have characteristic maximum levels of shock capacity, beyond which they may shatter, or otherwise disintegrate.
 At relatively high impact velocities, steel is no longer an adequate material for armour-piercing rounds.
 Tungsten and tungsten alloys are suitable for use in even higher-velocity armour-piercing rounds, due to their very high shock tolerance and shatter resistance, and to their high melting and boiling temperatures.
 They also have very high density.
 Aircraft and tank rounds sometimes use a core of depleted uranium.
 Depleted-uranium penetrators have the advantage of being pyrophoric and self-sharpening on impact, resulting in intense heat and energy focused on a minimal area of the target's armour.
 Some rounds also use explosive or incendiary tips to aid in the penetration of thicker armour.
 High explosive incendiary/armour piercing ammunition combines a tungsten carbide penetrator with an incendiary and explosive tip.